 Named in celebration of their first public outing at the Regency Ball in 2017, the Georgianas grew out of the Start the Recorder course in Autumn 2016.

 Since then they have contributed to several events.
 Members of the Georgianas are currently involved with the Better Recorder Playing course.

-A group of up to about 16 women who meet to prepare for specific events singing madrigals in 2 or 3 parts.
+A group of up to about 16 women who meet each summer to prepare for specific events singing madrigals in 2 or 3 parts.
 It's open to anyone who wants to join, but with only a few voices to a part singers need to have the experience or put in the practising time to feel confident.

-We've just started our summer season, with lots of lovely songs charting the progress of love from optimism to acceptance of one's failure, via rejection and despair.
+We're in our third summer season, with lots of lovely songs charting the progress of love from optimism to acceptance of one's failure, via rejection and despair.
 All very Elizabethan and Jacobean.
 Loads of lovely music.
-We're singing at Feltonbury on June 22, and are due to entertain the audience (weather permitting) at the Handlebards performance of “The Tempest” at Felton Park on August 23.
+We sang at Feltonbury on June 22, and are due to entertain the audience (weather permitting) at the Handlebards performance of “The Tempest” at Felton Park on August 23.
 Even though it was warm and not too breezy it was as challenging as ever singing outside before the play began, but we loved making music in the greenhouse afterwards.
 What an acoustic! http://www.feltonparkgreenhouse.org/

 On Tuesday September 10 we're touring local churches with not-a-concert-concerts.
 No posters, no tickets, but if anyone happens to want to come along to listen to half an hour or so of beautiful songs in lovely buildings….

 10.45 St John the Divine Church, Acklington